NordicESMhub/deep_python/_episodes/01-numpy.md

 The output tells us that `data` currently refers to an N-dimensional array, the functionality for which is provided by the NumPy library.
-These data correspond to arthritis patients' inflammation.
+These data correspond to temperature anomalies (degree Celcius) over various geographical regions.
-The rows are the individual patients, and the columns are their daily inflammation measurements.
+The rows are measurements at different dates, and the columns are their corresponding temperature anomalies.

 > ## Data Type
 >